Click to join us in reducing the risk of seasonal flu!

 What is a flu vaccine?

 Influenza (flu) vaccines (often called “flu shots”) are usually given with a needle, to protect ourselves against the most common influenza viruses that research indicated for the upcoming season.
-See more at the link to the Center for Disease Control below:
+See more at the link from the American Academy of Family Physicians below:

 Vaccines FOR HIGH RISK POPULATIONS

 If you are at higher risk of developing serious flu complications, flu vaccination is especially important.
 When you get vaccinated, you reduce your risk of getting sick with flu and possibly being hospitalized or dying from flu.
-Find more information from the link to the Center for Disease Control below:
+Find more information from the link below:

 HEALTH EQUITY AND THE FLU